Heroes' Lorebook: Contents

-This book is an update of the 1989 Hall of Heroes supplement for the Forgotten Realms setting.
-This book profiles 61 of the setting's most eminent characters, with each entry providing complete game statistics, background information, and campaign notes, drawn from novels and game products published through the end of 1995.
-There are around 60 heroes detailed throughout the 160 pages, including characters such as Elminster, Laeral Silverhand and King Azoun Obarskyr IV.
-After the stats for each character, proficiencies, equipment, magical items, combat tactics, companions, enemies, appearance, personality, location, history, motivations, campaign uses and sources for further reading are discussed at length.
-After this, there are sections which detail the special magical items which the heroes possess, and specialist spells which are mentioned throughout the book.
+Heroes' Lorebook updates the previously published Hall of Heroes Forgotten Realms supplement.
+This book contains full game statistics and detailed backgrounds for 61 of the most prominent characters from the setting featured in novels and other game supplements published through 1995, as well as notes for using the characters in a game campaign.
+The book details around 60 heroes in 160 pages, including characters such as Elminster, Laeral Silverhand and King Azoun Obarskyr IV.
+It provides game statistics for each character, and presents lengthy details on their allies and enemies, appearance, personality, location, history, motivations, uses in a game campaign and sources for further reading.
+Following these descriptions, the book contains sections which for the special magical items used by these heroes, and gives statistics for the specialized spells that are mentioned earlier in the book.

 The 160-page book features a two-page introduction, which explains that this book is an update and a revision of Hall of Heroes.
 The book compiles information from novels and other sources published through the end of 1995.
 The book describes 60 characters, each including an illustration, game statistics, suggestions for campaign uses, and a list of the sources consulted for each character's entry.
 The book's center 16-page section (pages 73–88) presents a series of color illustrations, many of which were created especially for this book, depicting nearly half of the characters described in the book in a variety of scenes.
 Character descriptions appear on pages 6–135, and include such notables as Alias, Arilyn Moonblade, Bruenor Battlehammer, Danilo Thann, Drizzt Do'Urden, Dragonbait, Elminster, Khelben "Blackstaff" Arunsun, Olive Ruskettle, Shandril Shessair, and Wulfgar.
 Supplemental material on pages 136-158 includes notes on the Chosen of Mystra, magical items and effects, special wizard spells, heroic groups (including the Harpers and the Knights of Myth Drannor), and an index to the book.
 A list of sources mentioned throughout the book can be found on pages 159 and 160.